Screening Is Enough: Gradient Norm Dynamics

 \section{Gradient Norm Dynamics}

-We report gradient norms from the same training runs used in \cref{sec:scaling}, focusing on 353M Transformer and 286M Multiscreen.
-For each architecture, models are trained with three random seeds; we observe consistent behavior across runs and visualize a representative run.
+We report gradient norms from the same training runs used in our scaling experiments (\cref{sec:scaling}), focusing on 1.3B Transformer and 1.3B Multiscreen models.
+We visualize gradient norms from a single training run at the 1.3B scale for each architecture.
+We observe qualitatively consistent behavior across different model sizes, and therefore present this run as a representative example.

-As shown in \cref{fig:grad-norm}, Multiscreen exhibits rapidly vanishing gradient norms with minimal variance, while Transformer maintains a non-zero gradient floor with occasional spikes.
+As shown in \cref{fig:grad-norm}, Multiscreen exhibits rapidly decaying gradient norms that settle near zero with minimal variance, while Transformer maintains a non-zero gradient floor with substantial variance and occasional spikes.

-This suggests that the observed gradient dynamics are consistent with the absence of competition across keys, and with the improved stability of Multiscreen under large learning rates.
+These observations are consistent with the absence of competition across keys, and with the improved stability of Multiscreen under large learning rates.

+\paragraph{Optimizer-setting sanity check.} Because the Transformer baseline uses weight decay and gradient clipping whereas Multiscreen omits both, one possible concern is that the gradient-norm comparison is driven by these optimizer settings.
+As a sanity check, we compare 45M Transformer variants with weight decay removed or gradient clipping disabled.
+As shown in \cref{fig:grad-norm-alt}, disabling gradient clipping produces gradient-norm dynamics similar to the standard Transformer baseline, while removing weight decay increases the Transformer gradient norm.
+In contrast, Multiscreen maintains much smaller gradient norms despite using no weight decay or gradient clipping.